 As both ax and sword did-in yet another unfortunate beast, Eveth shook her head.

 “I think they’ve got a handle on things, Alem.”
-She dropped down from the stall, letting her remaining active spells dissassemble.
+She dropped down from the stall, letting her remaining active spells disassemble.
 “We should try and clear up what we can, though.
-I doubt it was just our block that was hit by this.”
+I doubt it was just our block that was hit by this.
+There’s bound to be some form of bounty we can collect.”

 “Aye.”
 Bloodied hammer rising to settle back on his shoulder, Alem looked to the direction of a distant Church tower, bells ringing out with a gusto.
 In the same direction, smoke was beginning to rise.
 “Here I was, hoping things had already dug their way down to rock bottom, and it was uphill from here on out.”